HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 The functionality here is almost exactly the same as the date-based `Last-Modified` / `If-Modified-Since` conditional request processing described above.

-However, in this case, the Server sends an `ETag` response header - rather than a date timestamp, an `ETag` is simply a string - often a hash of the file contents or a version number calculated by the server.
-The format of this string is entirely up to the server - the only important fact is that the server changes the `ETag` value whenever it changes the file.
+However, in this case, the Server sends an `ETag` response header—rather than a date timestamp, an `ETag` is simply a string—often a hash of the file contents or a version number calculated by the server.
+The format of this string is entirely up to the server—the only important fact is that the server changes the `ETag` value whenever it changes the file.

 In this example, when the server receives the initial request for the file, it can return the file's version in an `ETag` response header, like this: